readonlylink/readonlylink-books/zguide/src/preface.md

 The Ø in ZeroMQ is all about tradeoffs.
 On the one hand this strange name lowers ZeroMQ's visibility on Google and Twitter.
-On the other hand it annoys the heck out of some Danish folk who write us things like "ØMG røtfl", and "Ø is not a funny looking zero!" and "//Rødgrød med fløde!//", which is apparently an insult that means "may your neighbours be the direct descendants of Grendel!"
+On the other hand it annoys the heck out of some Danish folk who write us things like "ØMG røtfl", and "Ø is not a funny looking zero!" and "_Rødgrød med fløde!_", which is apparently an insult that means "may your neighbours be the direct descendants of Grendel!"
 Seems like a fair trade.